JordyHers-org/flutter_any_logo/README.md

 Once you have added the PNG file to your forked repository, you'll need to install the dependencies and build the project before you can see your changes.

+### a) Open project
-1. Open a terminal window and navigate to the project directory.
+ Open a terminal window and navigate to the project directory.

+### Install gnu on Mac
-2. Run the command `make install` to install the dependencies.
-3. this will install `gnu-sed` using brew.
+ Run the command `make install` to install the dependencies. this will install `gnu-sed` using brew.
 Make sure HomeBrew is installed

-4. if gnu-sed is already installed no need just run `make deploy`.
+### Install gnu on Windows

+On Windows, you can use the `sed` command with the help of a tool called Cygwin, which provides a collection of GNU and Open Source tools that provide functionality similar to a Linux distribution on Windows.
+Here's how you can perform the same replacement using Cygwin:

+1. Install Cygwin by downloading and running the installer from the official website: https://www.cygwin.com/install.html
+2. During the installation, make sure to select the packages for `sed` and `coreutils` to have access to the necessary tools.
+3. After installation, launch the "Cygwin Terminal" application.

+The above command is similar to the one you provided for macOS, with the difference being that we don't need the empty quotes (`''`) after the `-i` option in this case.

+### b) Generate logos

+Run on mac: `make deploy-mac`
+Run on windows: `make deploy-windows`

 #### Step 3:

+Update tests.
+Please go to tests and make sure you add tests.
+Just follow the present tests patterns if you have uploaded a new category.

+#### Step 4:

 Make sure you checkout and create a branch following this format: